 I was really excited on getting into a law school and gave my best in everything I did.
-I managed to keep up 9 CGPA till my fourth semester, got involved in research, started a legal start-up, and many more.
+I managed to keep up 9 CGPA until my fourth semester, got involved in research, started a legal start-up, and much more.
 Everyone was happy again.
 Then, the results of the fifth semester were out, and I scored 8.7 CGPA.
-I was still happy, because 8.7 is still a pretty decent score in law school.
-And my parents were not, because my CGPA ‘reduced’ by 0.3.
+I was still happy because 8.7 is still a pretty decent score in law school.
+And my parents were not because my CGPA was ‘reduced’ by 0.3.

 Dear parents, we understand that you love us unconditionally and will never leave us even if we don’t live up to your expectations.
 Hence, let it be shown that way.
 Don’t act like your love is conditional when it’s not.
-Don’t behave like your love is contingent to that exam score.
-Such emotional threats do not catalyse our performance, it shatters us.
+Don’t behave like your love is contingent on that exam score.
+Such emotional threats do not catalyse our performance, they shatter us.

 We know you’re the happiest person when we achieve something.
 We also know that it’s natural for you to expect bigger things from us thereafter.
 But your love is greater than your expectations, we know that.
 Don’t burden us with your expectations.
-Expectation is natural, but imposing them on someone isn’t.
+Expectations are natural, but imposing them on someone isn’t.

 We know it’s natural for you to be concerned about our future.
 But we too are concerned for that.
 Please allow us to make our own decisions and learn from our mistakes.
 Experience is the best teacher, though you parents are the second-best teachers!
 Do not be so rigid about your views regarding how competitive the outer world is or how important our grade-sheet is.
 The world is changing, and things are changing, too.

 Lastly, just because I’m saying that you’re wrong, don’t think that I’m going away from you.
-Just like ‘a master is no good if he can’t make his disciples better than himself’, ‘a father is no good if he can’t make his son capable of standing against himself’ (gender-neutral).
+Just like “a master is no good if he can’t make his disciples better than himself”, “a father is no good if he can’t make his son capable of standing against himself.“